-- expenses for idle equipment and/or plant shut-downs; - costs of plant closure; - restructuring costs; - by-products and scrap materials resulting from your company's production process; and - effects of inflation on financial statement information. - 7.
-In the event that any of the accounting methods used by your company have changed over the last two years provide an explanation of the changes, the date of change, and the reasons for it.
+PMC has not incurred expenses due to idle equipment or plant shut-downs.

+- costs of plant closure;

+- restructuring costs;

+- by-products and scrap materials resulting from your company's production process; and

+- effects of inflation on financial statement information.

+7. In the event that any of the accounting methods used by your company have changed over the last two years provide an explanation of the changes, the date of change, and the reasons for it.